simonehagey/orbdot/docs/source/model_fitting.rst

 8. Resolved Binary Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
+A bound stellar companion may induce measurable variations in radial velocity measurements of an exoplanet host star.
 The :meth:`~orbdot.analysis.Analyzer.resolved_binary` method produces a summary of the expected observational effect(s) of a resolved companion star, i.e., one for which the angular separation is known.

 .. code-block:: python